eduardosasso/eduardosasso.github.io/index.md

-# Eduardo Sasso
+# Hi,

-Hi, I'm a Brazilian expat working in tech in Silicon Valley.
+I’m [Eduardo Sasso](/) a Brazilian expat turned American working in tech in Silicon Valley.

-I'm currently based in Santa Cruz, CA, enjoying family life with my wife and daughter.
+I'm based in [Santa Cruz](/), CA, enjoying family life with my wife and daughter.

 In 2011, I moved to the U.S. to join Trip.com (formerly Gogobot), which was [acquired](https://techcrunch.com/2017/11/01/ctrip-group-snaps-up-travel-search-startup-trip-com/) by [Skyscanner](https://www.skyscanner.net/) in 2017.